 CURRENT RESEARCH

 One of the critical challenges I address is data fragmentation in U.S. governing systems, where uniform data related to the legal system is often lacking, leading to limited transparency in legal funding structures.
-My research seeks to overcome these issues and advocate for more just policy and systems by opening up lines of inquiry to drive positive system change.
+My research seeks to overcome these issues and advocate for more just policies and systems by opening up lines of inquiry to drive positive system change.

 Home to Texas (h2TX) - Citizen Science Research on Judicial Decision-Making: